HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_improvements.md

 ### Not doing
 <!-- Optional -->

-The following work will *not* be completed as part of this milestone:
+The following work will *not* be completed as part of this deliverable:

 1. **Search Functionality:** Because search requires the API, site improvements in this deliverable will ***not*** include any search functionality.
 That will be completed in a [search-specific deliverable](https://github.com/HHS/grants-equity/issues/89)